dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 ### Areas for Improvement

 #### Efficiency
 I was surprised by how slow my pipeline was.
 I initially chose an "ALL" HOG channel and got more consistent results when applying my classifier to test images, but the training, HOG extraction, and prediction on all 3 channels was so slow it would have taken _several_ hours to process the full project video (even after training was complete).
 This kind of turnaround time was not conducive to any experimentation, and made me feel that my approach would not be usable in a real world environment.
-Thus, I switch back to a single channel approach.
-Perhaps a GPU could complete these processes faster and be able to process a video stream in real time, but it seemed like a stretch if all channels were used.
-I also thought that a less exhaustive sliding window set could be used to reduce the amount of images that need to be processed, but when experimenting with this, I struggled to clearly detect cars with the heat map threshold due to the relatively high rate of false positives.
+Thus, I switched back to a single HOG channel.
+Perhaps a GPU could complete these operations fast enough to be able to process a video stream in real time, but it seemed like a stretch if all channels were used.
+I also thought that a less exhaustive sliding window set could be used to reduce the amount of images that needed to be processed, but when experimenting with this, I struggled to cleanly separate the cars with the heat map threshold due to the relatively high rate of false positives.

 #### Detection accuracy
-The combination of my extremely high test accuracy, yet fairly high instance of false positives when applied to the video made me concerned that my classifier was not generalizing well.
+Although I had an extremely high test accuracy on the training data, I also notice a fairly high instance of false positives when applied to the video.
+Thus, I assume my classifier was not generalizing well.
 I could have tried additional HOG parameter tuning, SVM parameter tuning, or additional features (spatial, histogram, etc) to improve this.
 Also, as noted in the tips for the project, the input training data included some time series data, which may have lead to overfitting, depending on the random split of training/test data.
+I could have manually separate the data in a better way and/or include more labeled images from other sources.